The All Japan Martial Arts Federation

 Quotes from current members:

-- “Membership of the ZNSBR-NSD-UK has allowed me to travel to Japan and practice with some great practitioners of Japanese martial arts.
+- “Membership of the ZNSBR-UK has allowed me to travel to Japan and practice with some great practitioners of Japanese martial arts.
 I am very lucky and privileged to have had this experience.”

 - “I experienced a weekend of various marital arts at the Budo centre in Kyoto, I also got the opportunity to train in a Japanese dojo.
 I experienced many of the traditional cultures whilst in Kyoto; tea ceremony, food, language and of course shopping” I will certainly be returning again.

-Contact us: To find out more about memberships, benefits and development of your martial arts experience contact Michael Sheridan, the Chairman of the UK Branch and senior representative of the Nippon Seibukan Dojo in the United Kingdom by e-mail at; email@example.com
+Contact us: To find out more about memberships, benefits and development of your martial arts experience contact Brian Hinchliffe, the Chairman of the UK Branch and senior representative of the All Japan Martial Arts Federation in the United Kingdom through the website at; http://ajmaf-uk.org/

-- Chairman for UK - Michael Sheridan 8th Dan Hanshi
+- Chairman for UK - Brian Hinchliffe 8th Dan Kyoshi

-- Secretary for UK - Brian Hinchliffe 8th Dan Hanshi
+- Secretary for UK - Chris Finney 6th Dan Renshi

-- Treasurer for UK - Terry Bayliss 8th Dan Hanshi
+- Treasurer for UK - Michael Sheridan 8th Dan Hanshi

-- Head of Karate - Brian Hinchliffe 8th Dan Hanshi
+- Head of Karate - Brian Hinchliffe 8th Dan Kyoshi

 - Head of Aikido - Terry Bayliss 8th Dan Hanshi